civican/legisinfo/44-1/bills/C-45/bill_text.md

 ### Section 44

-**The Chairperson shall hold office on a full-time basis and the other** directors shall hold office on a part-time basis.
+The Chairperson shall hold office on a full-time basis and the other directors shall hold office on a part-time basis.

-> **Explanatory Note**:
-> Existing text of section 44:
-> *Existing Text*:
-> > Directors shall hold office on a part-time basis.

 ### Section 19

 Subsection 45(2) of the Act is replaced by the following:

-**(2)** **The Chairperson** shall be reimbursed for reasonable travel and other expenses incurred in performing duties while absent from their ordinary place of **work**. **Other** directors **shall be reimbursed for such expenses incurred in performing duties while absent from their ordinary place of residence**.
+**(2)** The Chairperson shall be reimbursed for reasonable travel and other expenses incurred in performing duties while absent from their ordinary place of work.
+Other directors shall be reimbursed for such expenses incurred in performing duties while absent from their ordinary place of residence.

-> **Explanatory Note**:
-> Existing text of subsection 45(2):
-> *Existing Text*:
-> > Directors shall be reimbursed for reasonable travel and other expenses incurred in performing duties while absent from their ordinary place of residence.

 ### Section 20

   **(1)** Paragraphs 49(a) to (c) of the Act are replaced by the following:

-    assist First Nations **and entities referred to in subsection 50.1(1)** in developing the capacity to meet their financial management requirements;
+    assist First Nations and entities referred to in subsection 50.1(1) in developing the capacity to meet their financial management requirements;

     assist First Nations and entities referred to in subsection 50.1(1) in developing and implementing laws and by-laws respecting financial administration;

-    assist First Nations **and entities referred to in paragraphs 50.1(1)(a) to (c)** in their dealings **with different levels of** governments respecting financial management, including matters of accountability and shared fiscal responsibility;
+    assist First Nations and entities referred to in paragraphs 50.1(1)(a) to (c) in their dealings with different levels of governments respecting financial management, including matters of accountability and shared fiscal responsibility;

-    assist First Nations **and entities referred to in paragraphs 50.1(1)(a) to (c)** in the development, implementation and improvement of financial relationships with financial institutions, business partners and **different levels of** governments, to enable the economic and social development of First Nations **and of those entities**;
+    assist First Nations and entities referred to in paragraphs 50.1(1)(a) to (c) in the development, implementation and improvement of financial relationships with financial institutions, business partners and different levels of governments, to enable the economic and social development of First Nations and of those entities;

   **(2)** Paragraphs 49(g) to (i) of the Act are replaced by the following:

-    provide monitoring **and reporting** services respecting financial management **systems** and financial performance;
+    provide monitoring and reporting services respecting financial management systems and financial performance;

     provide First Nations and entities referred to in subsection 50.1(1) with monitoring and reporting services respecting the implementation of laws and by-laws respecting financial administration and the compliance of those laws and by-laws with applicable standards;

-    provide services **respecting the** co-management and third-party management **of local revenues and other revenues**;
+    provide services respecting the co-management and third-party management of local revenues and other revenues;

-    provide advice, policy research and review and evaluative services on the development of fiscal arrangements between **different levels of** governments and First Nations, **as well as on the development of fiscal arrangements between different levels of governments and entities referred to in paragraphs 50.1(1)(a) to (c)**;
+    provide advice, policy research and review and evaluative services on the development of fiscal arrangements between different levels of governments and First Nations, as well as on the development of fiscal arrangements between different levels of governments and entities referred to in paragraphs 50.1(1)(a) to (c);

     develop, implement, test and evaluate, as well as conduct research with respect to, proposals and pilot projects related to the purposes set out in the other paragraphs of this section;

     assist First Nations, entities referred to in subsection 50.1(1), other levels of government and public and private organizations in the development and implementation of fiscal and economic proposals that contribute to responding to the Truth and Reconciliation Commission of Canada's Calls to Action and to implementing the United Nations Declaration on the Rights of Indigenous Peoples; and

-    **collect data, publish statistical information and conduct research and analysis on matters related to the purposes set out in the other paragraphs of this section.**
+    collect data, publish statistical information and conduct research and analysis on matters related to the purposes set out in the other paragraphs of this section.

 ### Section 21